DanEdens/DansHammerSpoon/README.md

 - Smart application launching with window selection
 - File and project management
 - Device connection handling
-- Enhanced debugging with clickable logs
+- Enhanced debugging with clickable-ish logs
 - Automatic Spoon loading and initialization

 The configuration is modular, customizable, and designed for power users seeking to streamline their workflow.